panoschron97/Crud_Application_Java_MySQL/README.md

 *   **Read Employee Data:**  You could search for an employee by ID or name.
 *   **Update Department Information:**  Modify a department's name or location.
 *   **Delete an Employee:** Remove an employee record from the database.

-## Configuration Options

-The primary configuration options are related to the database connection.
-These are typically found in the `Application.java` file or a separate configuration file:

-*   **Database URL:**  `jdbc:mysql://hostname:port/database_name`
-*   **Database Username:**  The MySQL username for accessing the database.
-*   **Database Password:**  The password for the MySQL user.

-## Acknowledgments

-*   This project utilizes the MySQL Connector/J library for database connectivity.